KurdishBLARK/KurdishBLARK.github.io/_posts/2021-10-28-KurdishL2PA.md

 ---

 ---
-A new script has been added to Kurdish BLARK to translate texts in Lation into Persian-Arabic script.
+A new script has been added to Kurdish BLARK to translate texts in Latin into Persian-Arabic script.